-ACTIVITY: Theme park Visi Visit Leader: Visit Details: - Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of gu (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Speci RA (e.g. briefings, actions by leaders / participants, qualifications / If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Inappropriate Leadership Group members Activity management takes account of group characteris tics 0 Leaders trained, competent and experienced with clearly defined roles and responsibilities for all staff Leaders familiar with HCC Policy for the Management of LOtC and Offsite Visits (esp.
-Section 17 - 'Good Practice Requirements') Group leader to undertake preliminary visit. ures and how to contact duty 0 Individuals separated or lost; On arrival, group will be fully briefed regarding required behaviour, potential hazards, "no-go areas", and safety measures / procedures - particular mention will be made of: o meeting points and timings o group members will given a map of the park area and will clearly mark those meeting points on their maps o individuals are never left on their own by other members of their group (e.g. if one member does not wish to go on a ride) o system for contacting staff in emergency - young people to have ID cards with contact details of leader's mobile 'phone number Large groups to be divided up into smaller sub-groups reporting to designated members of staff (group leaders) during the day
+ACTIVITY: Theme park Visit Leader: Visit Details: Date of Visit: Assessment by: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional Additional CM's required?
+Ra sidual ting (H dium / ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, 0 ols, including relevant sources of gu Guidance from Provider, etc.).
+Speci RA eaders / participants, qualifications / ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Inappropriate Leadership Group members Activity management takes account of group characterist tics 0 responsibilities for all staff . , Hazards specific to Theme Parks e.g. large crowds, boundaries encompass large area (several ha) → All group members, including leaders park (use maps provided), e staff / manager, if required, a dance offered by site manage mergency and first aid proced at any time ly briefed regarding required b ures and how to contact duty 0 Individuals separated or lost; "no-go areas", and safety me o meeting points and tim o group members will giv meeting points on their r o individuals are never to one member does not w o system for contacting s contact details of leader easures / procedures - particularings wen a map of the park area and maps eft on their own by other memblish to go on a ride) staff in emergency - young performation of the particular in the process of the particular in the part alar mention will be made of: ad will clearly mark those bers of their group (e.g. if ople to have ID cards with